-Baseball Canada umpire Trevor Grieve has been appointed by the World Baseball Softball Confederation (WBSC) to umpire the baseball competition at the 2020 Olympic Games in Tokyo.
+Baseball Canada umpire Trevor Grieve has been appointed by the World Baseball Softball Confederation (WBSC) to umpire the baseball competition at the 2020 Olympic Games in Tokyo, now rescheduled for 2021.

 Grieve has an impressive international umpiring background, having recently umpired at the 2019 Europe-Africa Olympic Baseball Qualifier in Italy.
 He is also respected internationally for his work in the 2013 and 2017 World Baseball Classics, as well as the 2015 Premier 12.
 This will be a busy year for Grieve, as he has also been assigned to umpire at the upcoming Americas Olympic Baseball Qualifier in Arizona from March 22-26 in addition to his Olympic Games appointment.

 A long-time umpire supervisor and instructor for Baseball Canada and Baseball Ontario, Grieve is also renowned for his success as an umpire within the Baseball Canada national program.
 Most recently, Grieve was assigned as the plate umpire for the gold medal game in the 2015 Baseball Canada Senior Men’s Championship.

 Grieve’s outstanding contributions to umpiring and the game of baseball in Canada were recognized in 2011, when he was the recipient of Dick Willis Memorial Award, as Canada’s umpire of the year.